digitaltodd/iCn3D-protyping/menu_parser/README.md

   * Make sure that The version of Chrome matches the version of the webdriver otherwise you will get an error
   * On Mac OS you may get a "chromedriver” cannot be opened because the developer cannot be verified.
 Unable to launch the chrome browser" error.
 To fix run: `xattr -d com.apple.quarantine /$PATH/chromedriver`
   * In my case this was `xattr -d com.apple.quarantine /Users/todd/bin/chromedriver`

+## Running
+Add the script to the directory with the web files First need an http server running, NPM http-server is best
+> http-server &
+hit return to get the commmand line then run menuparser.py
+> python menuparser.py

 ## Built With
 * Python